github/dat-science/README.md

 ## Making science useful

 The example above will run, but it's not particularly helpful.
 The `candidate` block runs every time, and none of the results get published.
-Let's fix that.

-Create an app-specific sublass of `Dat::Science::Experiment`.
+Let's fix by creating an app-specific sublass of `Dat::Science::Experiment`.
 This makes it easy to add custom behavior for enabling/disabling/throttling experiments and publishing results.

 ```ruby
 require "dat/science"